techonomics69/botframework-cli/PortingMap.md

 * High quality bar in all releases by embedded testing in nightly builds
 * Extensible plug-in architecture for future tools

+## Frequently Asked Questions

+### Can I still use the old tools?
+Yes, until we introduce a breaking change to the protocol (no plan yet).

+### What about all issues, improvement requests that were filed for the old tool?
+We have ported, and will address all issues in the new tool.

+### Is there a cut-off date for the old tools?
+Not yet, but in general as soon as the the functionality is available for General Availability the old tools will be assumed deprecated.

 ## Tool Command Map